On the charged boson gas model as a theory of high Tc superconductivity

-It is clear that the density of bound electrons should be large enough at the $T_c$ for the superconductivity to be possible.
-Since it is reasonable to assume that the density of bound electrons depends on temperature continuously in our model, bound electrons are expected to exist at least in some small temperature range above $T_c$.
+The formation of bound electron pairs is not directly related to lowering the temperature.
+It may be the case that, once the condition $E_t \leq E_0$ is met at the zero temperature, then the condition may persist in a form corrected by some thermostatistics at any temperature as long as the lattice structure is intact.

-In fact it is widely believed that the electron pairs are preformed above $T_c$.
-Some of them think that the electron pair may exist up to $T^*$, the temperature at which the pseudogap begins to appear (\cite{14}) or up to some other temperature $T_{\rm pair}$ such that $T_c < T_{\rm pair} < T^*$ (\cite{15}).
+Some physicists think that the electron pair may exist up to $T^*$, the temperature at which the pseudogap begins to appear (\cite{Yang}) or up to some other temperature $T_{\rm pair}$ such that $T_c < T_{\rm pair} < T^*$ (\cite{Kondo}).
 Since the measured $T^*$'s are below $300\, {\rm K}$, this may set the upper limit.
-However we note that the origin of the pseudogap is not a settled issue (\cite{16}).
+However we note that the origin of the pseudogap is not a settled issue (cf.~\cite{Hinkov}).

-In our model the formation of bound electrons is not directly related to lowering the temperature.
-It may be the case that once the condition $E_t \leq E_0$ is met, say, at zero temperature, then the condition may persist in the solid at any temperature as long as the lattice structure is intact.